muratk3n/thirdwave/en/README.md

 off the extra noise, work extra hard to do that, otherwise the central institutions will be bombarded.
 The extra noise will do no good anyway -- remember an earlier example, Newt sitting in front of a chatroom.
-Trolls bombarding the singular Speaker provides is not beneficial.
+Trolls bombarding the singular Speaker is not beneficial.

 ---